kmontag/modeStep/README.md

 #### Disabling Track Controls Modes

-If you want to remove clutter from your Mode Select screen, press and hold button 0 while configuring a track controls mode to disable it.
+If you want to remove clutter from your Mode Select screen, press and hold key 0 while editing a track controls mode to disable it.
 This disables the corresponding LED on the mode select screen.
-Long-pressing the button will still allow you to reconfigure the preset.
+You can still reconfigure the mode by long-pressing the corresponding key on the mode select screen.

 ## <a name='python-configuration'/>Configuration